 If you have any questions about anything in this booklet, or if you need any more information about anything to do with your care, please talk or write to a member of staff from one of the teams listed overleaf.

 About your personal information

-Please view our Privacy notice, which can be found online on: www.hillingdon.gov.uk/privacy
+Please view our Privacy notice at www.hillingdon.gov.uk/privacy

 Equal opportunities

 We will provide services to everyone no matter what their sex, race, religion, sexuality, ability or disability.